About Vovk.ts

 Validation

-function that receives the request and parameters.
-The types of the request and parameters are inferred from the validation models automatically, allowing you to use them in the handle
+Methods that require validation are implemented with a with[LIBRARY] function that accepts validation models and a handle function that receives the request and parameters.
+The types of the request and parameters are inferred from the validation models automatically, allowing you to use them in the handle function without additional type annotations.

 import { z } from 'zod';